-As criminal defense lawyers in Charleston, one of the most important things we try to do for our clients is keep their record clean.
+As criminal defense lawyers in Charleston and Mt Pleasant, South Carolina, one of the most important things we try to do for our clients is keep their record clean.
 Convictions on your criminal record can haunt you for the rest of your life and cost you student loans, possible jobs, and much more.
 There are several common ways that our criminal defense attorneys try help you avoid a conviction.
 The ways listed below are generally reached by agreement with the prosecutor.
 Please note that wach one doesn’t apply to every type of criminal charge.

 Nolle Prosse or Dismissal in South Carolina